 Day 4 Afternoon: Grand Canyon

 After our morning jaunt in the Antelope Canyon, we left Page and drove south to the Grand Canyon.
 The drive two hours through some very scenic terrain.
 The Grand Canyon is probably the most iconic of all the American National Parks.
 It’s almost like a right of passage to visit this park for all park enthusiasts.
 It is the largest canyon in the world at almost 2000 square miles.
 The next largest canyon is the Fish River Canyon in Namibia, which seemed huge at the time, until I came to the Grand Canyon.
+The Vikos Gorge Canyon in northern Greece is the deepest canyon in relation to its width.

 There are two sides to the Grand Canyon, the North Rim and the South Rim.
 They are 4 hours away from each other so doing both in the same day is tough.
 The north rim is only open during the summer season which means I could only go to the South Rim.